CaglarKullu/restaurant_page/README.md

 Given the focus on a front-end restaurant page using Vanilla JS and Webpack, let's tailor the README to reflect these specifics.
 This will help highlight your project's features, the technologies involved, and your skills in creating a dynamic, client-side application.

-Sample README for Your Restaurant Page Project markdown
-Copy code
 # My Restaurant Page

 Welcome to my Restaurant Page project!
 This single-page application (SPA) showcases a dynamic, interactive menu and information about a fictional restaurant.
 It's built using pure Vanilla JS, demonstrating skills in DOM manipulation, event handling, and modular JavaScript, all bundled together with Webpack.